Fed to keep providing aid and sees no rate hike through 2022

 The Fed also specified that it will buy $80 billion of Treasury securities a month and $40 billion in mortgage-backed securities.
 The central bank has been slowing its purchases from as high as $375 billion a month in March.
 But this is the first time that the Fed has indicated the size of the purchases it will pursue in the coming months.

-At a virtual news conference, Chairman Jerome Powell began by acknowledging the widespread protests in the aftermath of George Floyd’s killing that have called attention to racial injustices.
+At his news conference, Powell began by acknowledging the widespread protests in the aftermath of George Floyd’s killing that have called attention to racial injustices.

 “I want to acknowledge the tragic events that have put a spotlight on (issues of racism),” Powell said.
 “There is no place at the Federal Reserve for racism, and there should be no place in our society.”